How Much Does it Cost to Tile a Shower?

 When you’re remodeling your home, one of the most important things to figure out is how much your project will cost.
 How can you select styles and colors without pricing and get a feel for what you like?
 But after a few internet searches, you realize pricing is not entirely transparent, not just for tiles but for many products.

 At Flooring Solutions, we firmly believe in providing transparency in pricing.
 Especially when it comes to such a significant decision as tiling a shower, you want to have an idea going into this project to begin budgeting.
-We know the ins & outs of tiling a shower and how each little thing can add up and play a role in the total price.
+We know the ins & outs of tiling a shower and how each little thing can add up and play a role in the total cost to tile a shower.

 These facts will help prepare you for the next stage in your project and give you some peace of mind when making product selections.
-You can confidently select the right tile for your shower, knowing it fits inside your budget.
+Knowing it fits your budget, you can confidently select the right tile for your shower.
 In this article, we’ll guide you through the different prices and help you put peace of mind towards your cost concerns.

 What is the Average Cost to Tile A Shower?